asibahi/mimiron/README.md

 mimiron card ragnaros
 ```

-You can add image links with `--image`:
+You can add image links with `--image` (works with Battlegrounds look ups as well):

 ```sh
 mimiron card ragnaros --image